ayushhh026/Used_bikes_predictor/README.md

 **Personal motivation:** I built this while actively shopping for my own second-hand bike.
 Rather than relying on gut feeling or dealer quotes, I wanted a data-backed sense of what factors actually drive resale price in the Indian market — brand depreciation curves, the real impact of kms driven vs age, and how much ownership history (First Owner vs Second Owner+) actually costs you.
 The model ended up directly informing what I was willing to pay for specific brand/age/kms combinations.

-- ✅ **Data Cleaning** — rare city consolidation, duplicate removal (25,329 duplicate rows found and dropped)
+- ✅ **Data Cleaning** — rare city consolidation, exact duplicate removal
 - ✅ **EDA** — univariate, bivariate, and multivariate analysis across price, age, brand, and power
 - ✅ **Encoding** — `ColumnTransformer` combining OneHotEncoder (brand, city) + OrdinalEncoder (owner)
 - ✅ **Model Benchmarking** — 12 regression models trained and evaluated on train and test sets